-So, you’re a recent graduate?
+So, you’re a recent graduate of one of the best online paralegal programs or the top online criminal justice programs?
 Looking for work?
 You and thousands of others.
 What can you offer that they can’t?
 Well, hopefully you know that or will learn as you search.
 Your job search is a project in itself, with various stages.
 Here are some tips to get you to your goal of a great first job.

 Keep building your skills.